yangboz/dind/README.md

 ```

-Note: when started with the `PORT` environment variable, the image will just
+Note: when started with the `PORTS` environment variable, the image will just
-the Docker daemon and expose it over said port.
+the Docker daemon and expose it over said ports.
 When started *without* the
-`PORT` environment variable, the image will run the Docker daemon in the
+`PORTS` environment variable, the image will run the Docker daemon in the
 background and execute a shell for you to play.

 ### Daemon configuration